nhsconnect/integration-adaptors/mhs-reference-implementation/README.md

 pipenv install
 ```

-### Run Tests
+### Running Tests
 `pipenv run tests` will run all tests.

-### Send a Message
+### Running an MHS Instance
-`pipenv run sender` will run the `main.py` script which will send an example GP Summary Upload message to Opentest.
+`pipenv run mhs` will run the `main.py` script (you can also run this directly).
+This will start up an MHS
+instance listening for 'client' requests on port 80 and asynchronous responses from Spine on port 443.

+Any content POSTed to `/path` (for example) on port 80 will result in the request configuration for the `path` entry in
+`data/interactions.json` being loaded and the content sent as the body of the request to Spine.
+Adding entries to
+`interactions.json` will allow you to define new supported interactions.

+You will need to complete the setup steps below before being able to successfully connect to a Spine instance.

+#### Setup
-A /certs directory is required with the following files (containing the certificates & keys provided when you registered
+A `data/certs` directory should be created with the following files (containing the certificates & keys required to
-for Opentest):
+perform client authentication to the Spine instance you are using.
+For Openttest, these will have been provided when you
+were granted access):
-- client.cert - Should include the following in this order: endpoint certificate, Endpoint issuing subCA certificate, Root CA Certificate, as provided by the Opentest team
+- `client.cert` - Should include the following in this order: endpoint certificate, endpoint issuing subCA certificate,
+root CA Certificate.
-- client.key - Your endpoint private key, as provided by the Opentest team
+- `client.key` - Your endpoint private key
-- client.pem - A copy of client.cert
+- `client.pem` - A copy of client.cert

+You will also need to configure your party key, by replacing the value of the `PARTY_ID` variable in `main.py` with your
+party key.
+If you are using Opentest, this will also have been provided when you were granted access.